TwinFan/LiveTraffic/docs/index.md

 LiveTraffic relies mostly on available live flight data.
 This data
 - can and will be inaccurate,
 - never includes all planes in the air,
-- often misses moving planes on the ground as ADS-B receiver coverage is more diificult the lower a plane flies
+- often misses moving planes on the ground as ADS-B receiver coverage is more difficult the lower a plane flies
 - contains by design only positions for every few seconds but no complete paths or vectors.

 This inevitably leads to planes